 We have established additional websites for more specific products and geographic regions, including www.ouku.com for products targeting our Chinese customer base.
-All of our websites are supported by a common back-end technology platform, allowing for centralized inventory management across all of our websites.
+All of our websites and mobile applications are supported by a common back-end technology platform, allowing for centralized inventory management across all of our websites.

-We have made our websites easily accessible by users on their mobile devices.
+We have made our websites and mobile applications easily accessible by users on their mobile devices.
 We believe this provides our customers with greater flexibility and convenience as to when and where they shop and provide us with the ability to attract even more customers.
 We have launched a dedicated shopping application that works with the iPhone TM, the iPad TM and the Android TM to enhance the mobile shopping experience of our users.
-In addition to our LightInTheBox and MiniInTheBox mobile applications, we have also launched our dedicated wedding planning application called InTime on iOS platform during the fourth quarter of 2013.
-InTime is our first mobile application initiative designed for global markets.
-As the number of customers making purchases through our mobile apps continues to increase, our mobile revenue increased to 26.8% of total net revenues in 2014, compared with 17.8% in 2013.
+In addition to our LightInTheBox and MiniInTheBox mobile applications, we have also launched our flash sales application called "Flash."
+As the number of customers making purchases through our mobile apps continues to increase, our mobile revenue increased to 33.5% of total revenues in 2015, compared with 17.8% and 26.8% in 2013 and 2014, respectively.

 Our websites and mobile applications offer consumers a rich shopping experience and includes comprehensive information on our entire line of products such as detailed descriptions, rich media presentation, size and color availabilities and customer reviews.
-We have multilingual copywriter teams to ensure we translate important information on our websites in different languages accurately and in a timely fashion.
+We have multilingual copywriter teams to ensure we translate important information on our websites and mobile applications in different languages accurately and in a timely fashion.
 Users may search and view our products by category, style and other popular features.
 They may also search by product name, code or keyword.
-We offer users social media tools on our websites to share information about our products on the world's major social networking sites.
+We offer users social media tools on our websites and mobile applications to share information about our products on the world's major social networking sites.
 We have also established online communities to foster customer peer sharing.
 Furthermore, we have introduced other functionalities to our sites, such as flash sale featuring our fashion apparel.